Erin McLeod: Dalsjöfors GoIF

-McLeod signed with Swedish team Dalsjöfors GoIF in the Damallsvenskan for the 2011 season.
+McLeod signed with Swedish team Dalsjöfors GoIF of the Damallsvenskan for the 2011 season.
 Though the season ran from April 9 to October 15, McLeod didn't make an appearance for the team until August 13, following her return from national team duties at the 2011 FIFA Women's World Cup.
 She started all ten of her appearances for the team, winning one game on October 8.
-The team finished in last place in the regular season and were relegated to a lower division for the following season.
+The team finished in last place in the regular season and was relegated to a lower division for the following season.